microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 ![Web Service Basic Tab](images/webapp-happy.JPG)

-5. Make sure you see a web page and based on the Runtime selected should greet you with **Hello, Node developer...**
+5. Make sure you see a web page and based on the Runtime selected, it should greet you with **Hello, Node developer.**
- Had you selected Java it would have **Hello, Java Developer.**
+ </BR>Had you selected Java it would have greeted you wuth **Hello, Java Developer.**

- 6. YEAH  YOU SHOULD BE PROUD OF YOURSELF BECAUSE YOU CREATED A WEB APPLICATION ON AZURE CLOUD
+ 6. CONGRATULATIONS !!
+YOU JUST CREATED A WEB APPLICATION ON AZURE CLOUD

 ## Step 5: What we have now is a sample web application that got deployed by Microsoft.
 Lets deploy our actual application!

 1. In the Azure Portal, search for **App Services**
-2. From the list of App Services select your find your webapp and then click select **your new web app**
+2. From the list of App Services select your find your webapp and then click select **your new app service**

-3. You should be on the new web app:
+3. You should be on the new app service

-4. Select **Deployment** on the left blade and then click on  **Deployment Center**
+4. Find the **Deployment** section on the left blade and then Click on  **Deployment Center**

 ![Web Service Basic Tab](images/app-service-deployment-center.JPG)

 5. Select the **Github** thumbnail
 6. Click on **Continue**
-A. We are going to actual deploy code from this repo https://github.com/RobinGhosh64/Test3in1.git
+ <BR>We are going to actual deploy code from this repo https://github.com/RobinGhosh64/Test3in1.git

 ![Web Service Basic Tab](images/app-service-deployment-center-continue.JPG)